Why is the New York Fed conducting research on inequality?

 Hobijn and Lagakos 2005,

-Jaravel 2019), we assume that prices within each goods or service category are the same for everyone within a metro area and are well represented by the CPIs, but that different groups consume different amounts of goods and services from different categories.
-We can then obtain estimates of the inflation of the consumption basket for each demographic group as a weighted average of the CPIs of the components of the consumption basket, with the weights being that group’s expenditure shares of the components.
-We call this inflation measure Demo-CPI, which is the basis for our statements about changing inflation gaps across demographics over time.
+Jaravel 2019), the EGIs assume that prices within each goods or service category are the same for everyone within a metro area and are well represented by the CPIs, but that different groups consume different amounts of goods and services from different categories.
+Estimates of the inflation of the consumption basket for each demographic group are then obtained as a weighted average of the CPIs of the components of the consumption basket, with the weights being that group’s expenditure shares of the components.
+This inflation measure is referred to as Demo-CPI, which is the basis for statements about changing inflation gaps across demographics over time.

 Is it fair to assume that prices are the same for everyone?

-We assume that prices are the same for everyone within a metro area, but they vary across metro areas.
-It is likely that our procedure underestimates inflation disparities between different groups of Americans.
+Prices are assumed to be the same for everyone within a metro area, but to vary across metro areas.
+It is likely that this approach underestimates inflation heterogeneities between different groups of Americans.
 That is because, in addition to consuming different bundles of goods, different demographics likely face different prices for the same goods, with lower-income Americans and Black Americans often facing higher price growth.

-How do you measure inflation disparities across demographic categories (race, ethnicity, income, education, age)?
+How do you measure heterogeneities in inflation across demographic categories (race, ethnicity, income, education, age)?

-We combine data from CEX on each demographic group’s budget shares for more than thirty categories of goods and services, with CPI data on inflation rates for these categories.
+Data from the CEX on each demographic group’s budget shares for more than thirty categories of goods and services is combined with CPI data on inflation rates for these categories.

-How do you measure inflation disparities across geographies (census region, urban status)?
+How do you measure heterogeneities in inflation across geographies (census region, urban status)?

-Unlike for the other heterogeneities explored in our series of equitable growth indicators, the BLS provides estimates of the CPI by U.S. census region (Northeast, Midwest, South, and West).
-Therefore, we use them to compute inflation differences between the census regions and the national average.
+Unlike for the other heterogeneities explored in the equitable growth indicators, the BLS provides estimates of the CPI by U.S. census region (Northeast, Midwest, South, and West).
+Therefore, they are used here to compute inflation differences between the census regions and the national average.

 How does your methodology differ from the literature covering inflation differences observed in previous periods?

-Our approach is an improvement on the procedure applied in previous literature, which uses national prices that are fixed across geography and demographics at a specific point in time.
-In contrast, we allow prices to vary across metro areas.
+The approach used for the EGIs is an improvement on the procedure applied in previous literature, which uses national prices that are fixed across geography and demographics at a specific point in time.
+In contrast, here prices are allowed to vary across metro areas.
 This change has the advantage of assigning prices to households in a more accurate manner.
-An implicit assumption of our approach is that prices of goods are the same across demographic and income groups within a major metro area or for people outside of major metro area in the same census region, so that variation in inflation occurs only through differing consumption baskets and different location which is a much weaker assumption than the fixed price assumption used in the literature.
-We have explored using twice as many goods categories but not allowing inflation to vary by metro area (that is, using national prices), and have found broadly similar results.
+An implicit assumption of this approach is that prices of goods are the same across demographic and income groups within a major metro area or for people outside of major metro area in the same census region, so that variation in inflation occurs only through differing consumption baskets and different location which is a much weaker assumption than the fixed price assumption used in the literature.
+The use of twice as many goods categories but no variation in inflation by metro area (that is, the use of national prices) was also explored, and produced broadly similar results.

-How do you measure the real and nominal earnings of different demographic groups (race, ethnicity, education, age, gender, urban status, veteran status)
+How do you measure the real and nominal earnings of different demographic groups (disability, veteran status, urban status, age, education, race, ethnicity, and business size)?

-We use monthly non-seasonally adjusted data on average weekly earnings for Asian, Black, Hispanic, and white workers aged sixteen and older from the Current Population Survey, a joint effort by the U.S. Census Bureau and the Bureau of Labor Statistics.
+Monthly non-seasonally adjusted data on average weekly earnings are used for Asian, Black, Hispanic, and white workers aged sixteen and older from the Current Population Survey, a joint effort by the U.S. Census Bureau and the Bureau of Labor Statistics.
 Weekly earnings can vary because of changes in hourly wages or because of changes in hours worked per week.
-We obtain similar results for racial and ethnic heterogeneity using hourly wages, so our findings apply directly to the price of labor rather than to changes in hours worked.
+Similar results for racial and ethnic heterogeneity are obtained using hourly wages, so the findings here apply directly to the price of labor rather than to changes in hours worked.

 Since the characteristics of the employed population change with the economy, changes to weekly earnings may reflect both changes in the composition of the employed pool as well as changes in the prices of particular skills.
-We deflate nominal earnings by our demographic-specific inflation measures, although our results are similar if we deflate them using the CPI.
+Nominal earnings are deflated by the EGIs’ demographic-specific inflation measures, although the results are similar if earnings are deflated using the CPI.

 How do you define the population of veterans?

-We use the 2019 five-year American Community Survey (ACS), the last one before the onset of the COVID-19 pandemic, to compute average outcomes for male veterans and nonveterans aged between 25 and 69.
-This cut of the data has us looking at the population of veterans who served when enlistment in the armed forces was voluntary, after the end of the draft in 1971.
+The 2019 five-year American Community Survey (ACS), the last one before the onset of the COVID-19 pandemic, is used to compute average outcomes for male veterans and nonveterans aged between 25 and 69.
+This cut of the data looks at the population of veterans who served when enlistment in the armed forces was voluntary, after the end of the draft in 1971.

 It is a challenge to construct a comparison group since veterans differ from nonveterans among many dimensions.
 For example, veterans are overwhelmingly likely to be male high school graduates as the military typically requires a high school degree for service.
 Veterans are older, with enlistment rates drifting down over time.
 They are also more likely to be native-born and white, and more likely to have been born in the South and the Midwest than in the Northeast and the West.

-Therefore, to build a more comparable comparison group for veterans, we weight the population of nonveteran male high school graduates to match the age, racial, ethnic, immigrant and geographic distributions of veterans.
-We use as weights the fractions of the male high school graduate population in each age, race, origin, and geography category who are veterans.
-We refer to this control group as “comparable nonveterans.”
+Therefore, to build a more comparable comparison group for veterans, the population of nonveteran male high school graduates is weighted to match the age, racial, ethnic, immigrant and geographic distributions of veterans.
+The fractions of the male high school graduate population in each age, race, origin, and geography category who are veterans are used as weights.
+This control group is referred to as “comparable nonveterans.”

 Why do you report on the Employment to Population Ratio (EPOP)?